AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 >[!NOTE]
 >
->Custom admins cannot manage custom roles (add or remove custom role) or promote themselves to the administrator role.
+>Custom administrators cannot manage custom roles (add or remove custom role) or promote themselves to the administrator role.

 After you assign custom roles to users, you can add or remove custom roles from the **[!UICONTROL Users]** page.